 This course is only available for students in the BA International Studies and BA Urban Studies programmes.

-As sociologist Amitai Etzioni (1964) once stated: “We are born in organisations, educated by organisations, and most of us spend much of our lives working for organisations.
-Whatever our roles in society are: entrepreneur, employer, employee, manager, customer, stockholder, elected official, voter, political activist, teacher and student, organisations (will) impact a great many aspects of our lives.”
+As sociologist Etzioni (1964) phrased it once: “We are born in organisations, educated by organisations, and most of us spend much of our lives working for organisations.
+Whatever our roles in society are: entrepreneur, employer, employee, manager, customer, stockholder, elected official, voter, political activist, teacher, student, [intern], organisations (will) impact a great many aspects of our lives.”

-The prevalence of these entities and the relationship between organisations and human beings, prompt the need to develop knowledge of organising processes and patterns that structure organisations.
-The purpose of this course is therefore to enrich students’ understanding of organisational life which will be done by building on two disciplines of business administration: organisation theory and organisational behaviour.
+The purpose of this course is therefore to enrich students’ understanding of organisational life.
+This is done by building on two management disciplines: organisation theory and organisational behaviour.

-Organisation Theory (OT) draws on the sciences, the humanities, and the arts, and covers concepts such as design, culture, technology, structure and congruency with the external environment.
-Organisational Behaviour (OB) draws on psychology and sociology, and covers concepts such as sustainability, ethics, diversity, equality, motivation, communication and leadership.
-As will be seen, organisational behaviour is embedded in the particularities of time and society and in the dynamics of the local and global.
+Organisation Theory (OT) draws on the sciences, the humanities, and the arts, and covers concepts such as design, culture, structure and congruency with the external environment.
+Organisational Behaviour (OB) draws on psychology and sociology, and covers concepts such as group development, leadership and communication.
+As will be shown, organisational behaviour is embedded in the particularities of time and society and in the dynamics of the local and global.

 This course aims to:

-teach you to grasp the workings of an organisation early on to make sound contributions as intern;
+teach you to grasp the specific culture and structure of an organisation early on and to be able to socialise more quickly into a workplace and to make sound contributions as intern;

-build your ability to describe, analyse and evaluate I) organisational culture and II) organisational structure through case study assignments in teams;
+build your ability to analyse and evaluate the key concepts of organisational structure or organisational culture through case studies with policy recommendations;

 to introduce you to data collection and analysis of interviews, observations and secondary data;

-introduce you to the challenges and opportunities of the contemporary world as encountered by organisations.
+introduce you to the challenges and opportunities of the contemporary world as encountered by (internship) organisations.

 Mode of instruction

-This course consists of 12 online modules and lectures.
-All students should actively participate in online and offline components of the course and contribute to their teamwork and discussions to be represented in the decision-making processes and delivered case studies.
-This ensures growth through collaboration within case study teams and as individuals preparing to enter and thrive in workplaces.
+This course consists of twelve online class sessions, and a small set of online modules.
+To benefit all students should actively participate in online (and any offline) components of the course.
+All students should contribute according to their team agreement, engage in professional communication with peers, and practise accountability, responsibility and empathy in their writing team collaborations.
+This ensures growth through collaboration within teams and as individuals preparing to enter and thrive in their future workplaces.